 In essence, Evans is all for emoji and believes they represent the world’s first universal language.
 (I always thought we had that in music ?).

-Another researcher, cyberpsychologist Linda Kaye, points out (Vice) that emoji are actually similar to our use of hand gestures (?), yet more thought out than most real-world types of nonverbal communication:
+Another researcher, cyberpsychologist Linda Kaye, points out (Vice) that these little symbols are actually similar to our use of hand gestures, yet more thought out than most real-world types of nonverbal communication:

 ❣️ ❣️ ❣️

 What kind of people use emoji anyway?
 Meera Senthilingam, CNN, gleaned the following from Kaye’s research: “One key finding was that the people using them tend to be more agreeable in nature…

 Another factor her team identified was that people who commonly used emoji were more socially receptive and empathetic, making them more approachable…”

 So, make friends with an emoji user today?